MileHacker Logo

 Beyond the Resorts

 Varadero has a developed tourist infrastructure beyond resorts.
 Shops, markets, and private restaurants (paladares) offer local Cuban cuisine.
-The Varadero Tour Bus connects the entire peninsula, making exploration easy, including the downtown "pueblo" section and the ecological park.
+The Varadero Tour Bus links the entire peninsula, making exploration easy, including the downtown "pueblo" section and the ecological park.

 Varadero Visuals

-A visual journey through Varadero's scenic beauty and attractions.
+AN illustrative journey through Varadero's scenic beauty and attractions.

 Varadero Beach